Awareness

 Actively signpost and encourage your people to use these spaces when they need.

-- Celebrate LGBTQ+ History Month
+- Celebrate LGBT+ History Month

 Supporting your organisation's mental health challenges